christophihl/startupengineer/content/_repos/dat_sci_3/14_rep_shiny.md

 * `eval`: Whether to evaluate a code chunk.
 Toggles whether or not to run the code.
 * `results`: When set to 'hide', text output will be hidden; when set to 'asis', text output is written “as-is”.
 Toggles whether or not to show output (text, tables, plots, etc.).

-There are many more options you can control than we have covered here.
+There are many more options you can control than we have not covered here.
 You can get them by running `knitr::opts_chunk$get()` in the console.

 Information about how to format text, insert headers, text, lists and images can be found in the provided `.Rmd` file.